My horse has lost his mojo - how do I get his YeeHah back?

 Second, those toxins, and this is sadly all down to the world we live in now, and bar doing everything we can to reduce our toxic load, our environment is still a highly toxic place.
 We’re bombarded with toxic materials from every front, and once in the body – and be assured they’re going to come in – they're stored in tissues and cells, right down at molecular level throughout the body, and they'll affect Every-Single-One of the body’s systems, including the systems that life itself depends on - immune, digestive, nervous and circulatory systems.
 As well as agri and GMO waste, we have industrial waste, phone-mast radiation, our rivers are sick, our trees are dying, our air's filled with chemtrails and pollution, and don't even get me started on the plastic garbage-trail in our oceans.

 So what happens physiologically?
-These toxins get into our bodies at cellular level, and it’s all about damage to the ‘mitochondria’ - my favourite M-word, which are the cells’ incredible power plants where all the action happens.
+These toxins get into our bodies at cellular level, and it’s all about damage to the ‘mitochondria’ - my second favourite M-word (Microbiome's my first, I mean, it's a no-brainer given) which are the cells’ incredible power plants where all the action happens.
 They are literally the power-producers and are basically where 'metabolism' - the complex biochemical process by which the body converts what we eat and drink into energy - happens.
 So, when the mitochondria aren’t working properly, metabolism runs less efficiently and can even shut down.

 Problems occur because these powerful cellular energy producers are incredibly sensitive and easily damaged, and when this happens we’re talking low energy, fatigue, memory loss, pain, anxiety, rapid ageing, and so on.
 In human health, malfunctioning mitochondria have been linked to diabetes, heart disease, Alzheimer’s disease, Parkinson’s disease.
 Fatigue is the most common symptom of poorly functioning mitochondria, and tends to be the main reason we all feel more tired as we age.
 So, making sure the mitochondria are functioning properly is crucially important.